-529 plans have offered families tax-deferred earnings growth and tax-free withdrawals for college expenses for over 20 years.
-And beginning in 2018, families can also withdraw up to $10,000 tax-free from a 529 plan to pay for up to $10,000 per year in K-12 tuition expenses.
+529 plans have offered families tax-deferred college savings and tax-free withdrawals for college expenses for over 20 years.
+Families can also withdraw up to $10,000 tax-free from a 529 plan to pay up to $10,000 per year in K-12 tuition expenses.
 Some states also offer an additional tax benefit for families who use their 529 plan to pay for elementary or high school.

-Which states offer 529 plan tax breaks for K-12 savers?
+Which states offer 529 plan tax breaks for K-12 education?

-Although the Tax Cuts and Jobs Act (TCJA) expanded the definition of a qualified higher education expense to include up to $10,000 per year in tuition expenses at private, public and religious elementary and secondary schools, not all states have conformed to the new law.
-In fact, some states consider K-12 tuition a non-qualified 529 plan expense.
-The earnings portion of a non-qualified 529 plan distributions may be subject to state income taxes and recapture of state income tax breaks attributable to the distribution.
+Although the Tax Cuts and Jobs Act (TCJA) expanded the definition of a qualified higher education expense to include up to $10,000 per year in tuition expenses at private, public, and religious elementary and secondary schools, not all states have conformed to the new law.
+Some states consider K-12 tuition a non-qualified 529 plan expense.
+The earnings portion of a non-qualified 529 plan distribution may be subject to state income taxes and recapture of state income tax breaks attributable to the distribution.

-States that offer a state income tax deduction or credit when 529 plans are used to pay for K-12
+States that offer a state income tax deduction or credit and allow 529 plans to pay for K-12

 State |